PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 \subsubsection{Quantitative results}

 In Table \ref{tab:multiple}, there is a quantitative comparison of PreCNet, PredNet, CrevNet and RC-GAN for multiple frame prediction.
+The methods obtained sequences with a fixed length (10 for PredNet, CrevNet and PreCNet; 4 for RC-GAN; see Section \ref{sec:quant_analysis} for explanation) of Caltech Pedestrian Dataset and outputted predictions 15 steps ahead (CrevNet only 12).
+CrevNet, RC-GAN, PredNet and PreCNet (KITTI) were trained on KITTI.
+PreCNet was also trained on a subset of BDD100K with size 2M.
+Values for PredNet and RC-GAN were copied from~\cite{kwon2019predicting}.
+Values for CrevNet were taken from~\cite{Yu2020Efficient}.
+Some values for $T=1$ from Tables~\ref{tab:kitti_performance} and~\ref{tab:diff_datasets_perf} are slightly different because the test set used there was split into non-overlapping sequences with different length (11 vs. 25).

 For SSIM, PreCNet trained on KITTI outperformed PredNet until timestep $T=9$ ($t=19$) when the values became equal and then PreCNet started to lose.
 For PSNR, PreCNet started to lose earlier ($T=6$).
 RC-GAN and CrevNet outperformed PreCNet in nearly all timesteps for SSIM\footnote{In $T=1$, SSIM for PreCNet was $0.930$ and for CrevNet $0.925$.} and RC-GAN also in all timesteps for PSNR.

 We also added PreCNet trained on the large subset of BDD100K to the comparison.
 Then PreCNet outperformed PredNet in all timesteps for SSIM and most timesteps for PSNR; in timestep $T=15$ it reversed.
 However, CrevNet and RC-GAN still outperformed PreCNet in most timesteps.
 For SSIM, PreCNet had better results than CrevNet and RC-GAN only for predicted frames in $T\in\{1, 3\}$.
 For PSNR, RC-GAN was outperformed by PreCNet only for $T=1$.